-Using codeine while you are pregnant may cause neonatal withdrawal syndrome in your newborn babies.
-Tell your doctor right away if your child has the following symptoms: abnormal sleep pattern, diarrhea, high-pitched cry, irritability, shakiness or tremor, weight loss, vomiting, or failure to gain weight.
+Using codeine while you are pregnant may cause serious unwanted effects, including neonatal withdrawal syndrome in your newborn baby.
+Tell your doctor right away if you think you are pregnant or if you plan to become pregnant while using codeine.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur:

 Incidence not known